 5. Glare

-Lens Glare Identifies the glare area in the glasses if applicable and then completely regenerates that area to show the natural skin underneath.
+Glass Glare Identifies the glare area in the glasses if applicable and then completely regenerates that area to show the natural skin underneath.

 6. Hair